libreworks/shady-island/docs/api/API.md

 The KMS key used for encryption.

-This is required to encrypt the data at rest if @encrypted is set to true.
+This is required to encrypt the data at rest if

 ---